pinga-lab/paper-template/README.md

 All source code is made available under a BSD 3-clause license.
 You can freely use and modify the code, without warranty, so long as you provide attribution to the authors.
 See `LICENSE.md` for the full license text.

+The manuscript text is not open source.
+The authors reserve the rights to the article content, which is currently submitted for publication in the JOURNAL NAME.